Kercie Jung is sitting out some races in the 2023 race season due to her father

 In 214 races, Kercie won 101 races and finished in the top three 74% of those races.

-Competed in the 9 race series with an average qualifying effort of 11th, and an average finishing position of 9th.
-She finished 7th in the points, out of 21 competitors, and was the highest finishing woman driver out of the three women drivers in the field.
+Competed in the 9 race series with an average qualifying effort of 3rd, and an average finishing position of 5th.
+She finished 2nd in the points, out of 15 competitors, and was the highest finishing woman driver out of the five women drivers in the field.

 Kercie campaigns the bright Pink paint scheme on all of her cars and racing related materials in honor of her aunt, who passed away from Breast Cancer ten years ago.
 This has become one of her trademarks, along with her number “17” which adorns all her cars.

 In addition to Breast Cancer awareness, Kercie is also involved in local community events and worthy causes.
 Recently a friend of hers passed away due to issues with his heart.
 He needed a transplant and Kercie was a supporter and spokesperson, helping to raise awareness and funds for her friend, Brayden Eidenshink (“Brayden’s Brave Heart”).
 In honor of Brayden, he will always have a mention on her car.

 Kercie’s ultimate goal is to drive professionally at the NASCAR Cup Level.
 In order to reach that milestone, Kercie will be working in different areas of her career over the next four years.

 Kercie will be applying to Driver Development programs to help her develop her driving skills and get much needed experience.
 She applied for the Kulwicki Driver Development Program in December 2019. and should know in early 2020 if she was a successful applicant.
 Other programs that are being considered include the Lynn St. James’s Winner Circle Foundation Grant.

 Kercie Jung Racing will be looking for marketing partners to be involved, either on a race-by-race basis, a yearly basis, or that want to join us on more than just a one year adventure.
 We hope to secure sponsors that want to commit to multiple years that will benefit them as well as Kercie Jung Racing over the next few years.